7 Signs of Chronic Burnout You Shouldn’t Ignore

 chronic burnout, survival mode, nervous system, regulation, how to heal, chronic pain, fatigue, doomscrolling

-You keep telling yourself you just need more discipline, a better morning routine, or a little more motivation, but no matter how hard you try, you can't seem to get back to feeling like yourself.
+You may tell yourself you just need more discipline, a better morning routine, or a little more motivation, but no matter how hard you try, you can't seem to get back to feeling like yourself.

 If this sounds familiar, you may be experiencing burnout.